 The West Site is a 24-acre site located on the north side of the haul road associated with the landfill, directly between Ash Pond A to the north and the North Rail Loop Landfill to the south, as shown on Figure 1-1.
-This site is undeveloped and has recently been partially cleared of vegetation and used for staging operations for the North Rail Loop Landfill.
+This site had been previously partially cleared of vegetation and used for staging operations for the North Rail Loop Landfill.
+This site is also the location of the 31-acre proposed laydown/logistics area for CCR removal operations at the ash pond complex (APC) as described in EIS Section 2.3.1.
+TVA proposes to use this site to support equipment storage, material stockpiles, construction trailer placement, and direct access for excavation and dewatering equipment for the APC.